mist-medical/MIST/README.md

 # MIST: Medical Imaging Segmentation Toolkit

 Work in progress.
-Idea is to create a simple medical imaging segmentation framework for TensorFlow/Keras.
+Idea is to create a simple medical imaging segmentation framework for TensorFlow.